ylchen0622/A-Chemoinformatic-Analysis-on-Natural-Glycosides/README.md

 ### Data Source:
 <h4>The Dictionary of Natural Products (CRC Press, v25.1)</h4>

-### &emsp;&emsp; Of particular note, the original dataset (DNP) used in this study was distributed commercially and we cannot share it online.
-Processed data are available to the academic community upon request.
+### <h4>Of particular note, the original dataset (DNP) used in this study was distributed commercially and we cannot share it online.
+Processed data are available to the academic community upon request.</h4>

 ### Software Versions:
 <h4>